hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 When parsing CryptoUpdate transactions,

 * Heed new `CryptoUpdate` operations (`addVirtualAddress`, `disableVirtualAddress`, `removeVirtualAddress`, `setDefaultVirtualAddress`).
-    - addVirtualAddress: allow if already on list or if too many already on list (just give warning).
-Replace default if `setDefaultVirtualAddress(true)` specified.
+    - addVirtualAddress: The mirror node won't easily be able to see how many other virtual addresses already exist for that account, so we probably won't be able to issue a warning if too many virtual addresses are already assigned to that account.
+In all cases, we should replace default virtual address if `setDefaultCVirtualAddress(true)` is involved.
     - disableVirtualAddress: allow if not on list (just give warning).
-Do not allow if primary virtual address is getting disabled and other non-primary default addresses present.
+Log a warning if primary virtual address is getting disabled and other non-primary default addresses present.
-    - removeVirtualAddress: Do not allow if primary virtual address is getting removed, and other non-primary default addresses present.
+    - removeVirtualAddress: Log a warning if primary virtual address is getting removed, and other non-primary default addresses present.

 ### REST API